 Social / Agricultural Issues Addressed in RAP / ESMP No private land shall be acquired Project is not intended to acquire any private land.
 However, RAP is proposed for encroachment related issues, limiting to 5 m. on both sides of the embankment.
-Enough compensation shall be provided for any The package to be provided is elaborated in detail in RAP kind of relocation or loss of assets which will be as per the State Govt. norms.
+Enough compensation shall be provided for any kind The package to be provided is elaborated in detail in RAP of relocation or loss of assets which will be as per the State Govt. norms.
+Spreading of water borne diseases after flood is As project will reduce occurrence of flood, so also related commonly observed which need to be addressed diseases will be reduced.